emard/esp32ps2/README.md

 from PS/2 to e.g. detect keybard presence, blink keyboard LEDs or change scancode set.

+# ESP32 PS/2 pins

+this default pinout is recommended for ULX3S, but of course any other free pins can be used:

+    assign ps2_clk  = gp[11]; // wifi_gpio26
+    assign ps2_data = gn[11]; // wifi_gpio25

+# telnet input

+ESP32: upload "ps2tn.py" and "ps2.py"

+    import ps2tn

+telnet to ESP32 and start typing. "ps2tn" should echo typed chars.

+    telnet 192.168.4.1

+# linux input

+ESP32: upload "ps2recv.py" and "ps2.py"

+    import ps2recv

-USAGE: you need to give user "rw" access to "/dev/input/eventX" device which represents your keyboard:
+for linux input, you need to give user "rw" access to "/dev/input/eventX" device which represents your keyboard:

     lsinput
     chmod a+rw /dev/input/event3

-and then you should maybe edit "hostinput.py" to place keyboard name (you have seen it using "lsinput") and run the host-side input client as normal user:
+and then you should maybe edit "linux_keyboard.py" to place keyboard name (you have seen it using "lsinput") and run the host-side input client as normal user:

-    ./hostinput.py
+    ./linux_keyboard.py

+# pygame input

+ESP32: edit ps2recv.py to set mouse type
+(wheel or no wheel), upload "ps2recv.py" and "ps2.py"

+    import ps2recv

+pygame will open a window that will grab mouse.
+Press any key to quit.

+    ./pygame_mouse.py

 # TODO

 [x] E0-scancodes
-[ ] telnet interface (no input client)
+[x] telnet interface
+[ ] unify keyboard mouse and joystick, use simple protocol